 - Buyer’s Conveyancer prepares a completion statement, carries out pre-completion searches and applies to the buyer’s mortgage lender for the mortgage loan.

 - On completion, the buyer vacates the property by the agreed time and buyer’s Conveyancer sends the proceeds of sale to the seller’s Conveyancer.

 - Seller’s Conveyancer releases the keys to the estate agent (if one was used) and sends the title deeds and transfer deed to the buyer’s Conveyancer together with an undertaking to repay any existing mortgage.

 - Buyer’s Conveyancer sends the stamp duty payable to HMRC, receives the title deeds, transfer deed and proof that the seller has paid the outstanding mortgage on the property.

 - Buyer’s Conveyancer registers the property in the name of the buyer at The Land Registry.

 - The buyer receives a copy of the registered title from The Land Registry.
 Any documents required by the mortgage lender to be retained by them are sent on by the Buyer’s solicitor.

 Buying or selling a property means there are a lot of things to think about.
-But with the Co-op’s carefully chosen partners of Conveyancing firms you can be sure that every stage of the Conveyancing process will be both professionally and thoroughly managed, so you can focus on moving into new home.
+But with Co-op Legal Services' carefully chosen conveyancing partners, you can be sure that every stage of the conveyancing process will be both professionally and thoroughly managed.
+So you can focus on moving into your new home.